kanaria69/Mainecoco/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## It's only a murder of crows if there's probable caws.